-A vertical video is truly full screen when it’s maximized on a phone held vertically.
+A vertical video is truly full screen when it’s made fullscreen on a phone held vertically.
 The old way of shooting video horizontally wasted valuable real estate and left wide black bars at the top and bottom of the screen.

-Expect to see more vertical on Facebook, in a variety of ad placements.
+Expect to see more vertical videos on Facebook in a variety of ad placements.

-Now that you understand the place of video in the Facebook ecosystem and how to leverage it to your advantage, it’s time to look at Facebook’s entry-level tool: Boost.
+Now you understand the place of video in the Facebook ecosystem and how to leverage it to your advantage, it’s time to look at Facebook’s entry-level tool: boost.

-The boost button is an easy way to get started with video marketing on Facebook, but it’s not without its drawbacks.
+The boost button is an easy way to get started with video marketing on Facebook, but it’s not perfect.

-In chapter two , we’ll look at when it’s okay to use the boost, and when it’s to your disadvantage.
+In Chapter 2, we’ll look at when it’s okay to boost and when it’s to your disadvantage.

 The algorithm prefers video.
 Video outperforms text and images nearly everywhere.
-This is particularly true on Facebook thanks to the platforms in-built bias.
+This is particularly true on Facebook thanks to the bias of their algorithm.

 Start with the funnel.
 Regardless of the size of your video ad campaigns, consider its place in the funnel first.
 Targeted marketing is effective marketing.